facelessuser/ThemeTweaker/docs/src/markdown/usage.md

 The default steps, hues, or intensities (depending on the command), are defined in the settings file.
 These can be changed if desired.

+When tweaking a scheme, the scheme file (plus overrides in Sublime Text builds 3150+) will be consolidated and copied into `User/ThemeTweaker` with the scheme name and the prefix `tweak_`.
+In Sublime Text 3150+, scheme files will be of the type `.sublime-color-scheme`, while earlier builds will use the file type of `.tmTheme`.

 ## Filter Commands

 ### Brightness